 As it is revealing many important aspects, it is necessary to prepare for this answer well.

 Unless you want to mumble something silly, which has no such positive impact?

 2) Which Moment can one Describe in the Answer?

 A person has several happy moments in life.

-Several moments’ like- parents praising us for good grades, getting a scholarship, winning basketball match, graduating successfully, getting the first job, getting the first salary, getting married, birth of the first child.
+Several moments’ like- parents praising us for good grades, getting a scholarship, winning basketball match, graduating successfully, getting the first job, getting the first salary, getting married, the birth of the first child.

 But do you think answering in one line, can benefit you in any sort?

-You will not be satisfied with the answer and neither will the interviewer be happy.
+You will not satisfied with the answer and neither will the interviewer be happy.
 So the question remains, which incident to speak about and how.